Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 Walkable from Pier All Ages Free to explore

 Charlotte Amalie is St. Thomas’s main town — walkable from the cruise pier and one of the Caribbean’s premier duty-free shopping destinations.
-The $1,600 per-person duty-free allowance makes it genuinely attractive for parents shopping for jewelry, electronics, or liquor.
+The $1,600 per-person duty-free allowance makes it genuinely attractive for parents.
 For kids, Fort Christian (a 17th-century Danish fort right at the waterfront) is a quick and interesting stop, and the colorful Danish colonial architecture makes for a nice walk.

 💡 Tip: Shopping is best earlier in the day before the heat peaks.
-Main Street has the most concentrated shopping.
 The covered Vendors’ Plaza near the waterfront has local crafts and souvenirs at better prices than the main jewelry stores.

 ⛴️ Day Trip: Trunk Bay on St. John